htrc/torchlite-documentation/worksets.md

 layout: "post"
 ---

-# How to select a workset
+# How to select and create worksets
 This page will show you how to select a workset to analyze in the TORCHLITE Dashboard, and also provides a brief overview of how to create your own workset inside of the **HTRC Analytics** site so that you can access it inside of the dashboard.

 ## Selecting a workset from the dashboard side menu